Cholstat

 • Do not stop taking this medicine suddenly without checking with your doctor.

-• Do not use CHOLSTAT to treat any other conditions or give CHOLSTAT to anyone else.
+• Do not take CHOLSTAT to treat any other conditions or give CHOLSTAT to anyone else.

 Driving or using machines

-• Be careful driving or operating machinery until you know how CHOLSTAT affects you.
+• Be careful before you drive or use any machines or tools until you know how CHOLSTAT affects you.

-• CHOLSTAT generally does not interfere with your ability to drive or operate machinery, however some people do experience dizziness.
+• CHOLSTAT may cause dizziness in some people.
+It generally does not interfere with your ability to drive or operate machinery, however some people do experience dizziness.

 Drinking alcohol